-The Environmental Law Centre (ELC) is an Edmonton-based charitable organization established in 1982 to provide Albertans with an objective source of information about environmental and natural resources law and policy.
-The ELC's vision is an Alberta where the environment is a priority, guiding society's choices.
-It is the ELC's mission to ensure that Alberta's laws, policies and legal processes sustain a healthy environment for future generations.
+The Environmental Law Centre (ELC) is a charitable organization established in 1982 to provide Albertans with an objective source of information about environmental and natural resources law and policy.
+The ELC is a registered charity that champions laws and policies that ensure environmental sustainability for future generations.